Hausa language: Niger

-In Niger, Hausa is spoken in the south, including the cities of Maradi, Diffa, Tahoua, Zinder, Tillaberi, Dosso, and Agadez.
+Hausa is spoken by approximately 53% of the population of Niger and was declared the country's official language in 2025.
+It is commonly spoken in the cities of Maradi, Diffa, Tahoua, Zinder, Tillaberi, Dosso, and Agadez.

 Cameroon

-In Cameroon, Hausa is spoken in the north, including the cities of Ngaoundere, Garoua, and Maroua.
+Hausa is spoken in the north of Cameroon, including the cities of Ngaoundere, Garoua, and Maroua.

 Ghana

-In Ghana, Hausa is spoken in the north.
-Cities where it is spoken include Tamale, Bolgatanga, and Wa.
+Hausa is the lingua franca of the Zongo communities across Ghana.

 Benin

-In Benin, Hausa is spoken in the north.
-Cities where it is spoken include Parakou, Kandi, Natitingou, and Djougou.
+Hausa is spoken in northern Benin, including Parakou, Kandi, Natitingou, and Djougou.

 Togo

-In Togo, Hausa is spoken in the north.
-Cities where it is spoken include Sokode, Kara, and Dapaong.
+Hausa is spoken in northern Togo, including Sokode, Kara, and Dapaong.

 Chad

-In Chad, Hausa is spoken in the south.
-Cities where it is spoken include N'Djamena.
+Hausa is spoken in the southern part of Chad, including N'Djamena.

 Sudan

-In Sudan, Hausa is spoken in the states of Jazirah, Blue Nile, and Kordofan.
+In Sudan, Hausa is spoken throughout most of Jazirah, Blue Nile, and Kordofan, Darfur States, Gadaref State, Red Sea State, White Nile State, and River Nile.

+Speakers by country

+Hausa is widely used as a lingua franca across much of West Africa and is spoken by people from various ethnic and cultural backgrounds across Northern Nigeria and Niger.

 Dialects

 Hausa presents a wide uniformity wherever it is spoken.
 However, linguists have identified dialect areas with a cluster of features characteristic of each one.